Palm Court

 No analysis available

-I searched for 'waitlist', 'waiting list', and related phrasing and found none.
-The remarks emphasize assigned stalls and guest parking but do not mention any waitlist system.
+I searched for 'waitlist', 'waiting list', and related phrases and found no references.
+The remarks repeatedly describe assigned parking stalls and guest parking but do not mention any parking waitlist procedures.

 No analysis available